fabric8io/fabric8/examples/README.md

 # FUSE IDE

-You can als import the examples in Fuse IDE to work with them and to be able to view the graphical representations of the Camel routes:
+You can also import the examples in Fuse IDE to work with them and to be able to view the graphical representations of the Camel routes:

 1. From the menu, select File -> Import...
 2. In the dialog, select Maven -> Existing Maven Projects and click Next.